SYDNEY, JULY 12

 Australia has previously successfully suppressed COVID-19 flare-ups through snap lockdowns, speedy contact tracing and tough social distancing rules.
 With a total of around 31,200 cases and 911 deaths since the pandemic began, the country has fared better than many other developed economies.

-The Sydney outbreak has put Australia's sluggish vaccine rollout under the microscope.
-Only around 11% of Australia's adult population of just over 20.5 million have been fully vaccinated.
+The Sydney outbreak has put Australia's sluggish vaccine rollout under scrutiny.
+Just 11% of Australia's adult population of just over 20.5 million have been fully vaccinated.

 Critics have pointed to confusing public advice as well as vaccine shortages.

-Official federal health guidance recommends the locally-produced AstraZeneca vaccine be restricted to people aged over 60 because of blood clot concerns, while the imported Pfizer vaccine is currently limited to people below 60.
+Federal health guidance recommends the locally-produced AstraZeneca vaccine be restricted to people aged over 60 because of blood clot concerns, while the imported Pfizer vaccine is currently limited to people between 40 and 60.

-However, New South Wales officials on Monday said the state's vaccination centres and pharmacies would be authorised to give the AstraZeneca vaccine to anyone over 40.
+However, New South Wales authorities said vaccination centres and pharmacies would now be authorised to give the AstraZeneca vaccine to anyone over 40.
 NSW officials have also recommended shortening the interval to six weeks between AstraZeneca vaccination doses from the recommended 12 weeks.